-My journey to neurology kind of began very early in medical school I really liked in all my basic science subjects, everything related to brain very, very much and that kind of I knew that I would do something that was related to brain.
-And when I was in training and residency in neurology, kind of stroke neurology, or vascular neurology was particularly interesting to me, because you could really help people in real time by kind of being present thinking fast and acting really fast could mean surviving with disabling deficits versus recovering from a stroke.
+My journey to neurology kind of began very early in medical school I liked all my basic science subjects, everything related to the brain very, very much and that kind of I knew that I would do something that was related to the brain.
+When I was in training and residency in neurology, kind of stroke neurology, or vascular neurology was particularly interesting to me, because you could help people in real-time by a kind of being present and thinking fast, and acting fast could mean surviving with disabling deficits versus recovering from a stroke.

 Dr. Eva Mistry 3:52

-And it kind of really called to me, and that’s why I kind of chose vascular neurology, it’s really good on I was going to do big clinical vascular neurologist after that, and my plan was to just practice in a hospital setting as a stroke neurologist, but I started dipping my feet into research right after some of the very large, you know, device based therapy trials came out in 2015.
+And it kind of called to me, and that’s why I kind of chose vascular neurology, it’s really good I was going to do big clinical vascular neurologist after that, and I planned to just practice in a hospital setting as a stroke neurologist, but I started dipping my feet into research right after some of the very large, you know, device based therapy trials came out in 2015.

 Dr. Eva Mistry 4:24

-And my first kind of question was management after that procedure, clinical management after that procedure, particularly related to blood pressure management.
+My first kind of question was about management after that procedure, clinical management after that procedure, particularly related to blood pressure management.
 And so that kind of just dabbled through and I kind of did one study after the other in that space and then gained some methodologic expertise and then it kind of just branched out into various questions.

 Dr. Eva Mistry 4:51